Print | Email | PDF

 UP logoA former student sent me an mp3 file of a rendition of UP Naming Mahal, the university hymn of the University of the Philippines (UP), by progressive artists Noel Cabangon (formerly of Buklod), Cooky Chua (former lead singer of Color It Red), Chikoy Pura (lead singer of The Jerks), Gary Granada and Bayang Barrios (formerly of Joey Ayala at Ang Bagong Lumad).
 The new version, apparently unofficial, has new lyrics, making the hymn even more socially relevant.

 For those who don’t know the history of the UP hymn, the melody was composed by Nicanor Abelardo based on a poem in English by Teogenes Veles titled “U.P.
 Beloved.”
-The latter was translated into Filipino by Hilario Rubion and Tomas Aguirre.
+The latter was translated into Filipino by Hilario Rubio and Tomas Aguirre.

 You can download the mp3 file of the new version of UP Naming Mahal from Mukamo Philippines.
 If you want to hear the choral version of the original and official UP Naming Mahal performed by the UP Concert Chorus, you may also download the mp3 file from Nhick Ramiro Pacis’ website.